model-checking/kani-verifier-blog/_posts/function-contracts.md

 fn gcd(mut max: u64, mut min: u64) -> u64 { ... }
 ```

-As with postconditions, the precondition allows any rust `bool` expressions that do not modify heap memory or perform I/O and multiple `requires` clauses act as though they were joined with `&&`.
+As with postconditions, the precondition allows any side-effect free rust expressions of type `bool`, may mention the function arguments and multiple `requires` clauses act as though they were joined with `&&`.

 To understand how this makes our contract verification succeed, let's integrate it into the manual harness we had written before.